 '''

-int CCTK_Reduce( const cGH GH,

-int proc,

-int operation_handle,

-int num_out_vals,

-int type_out_vals,

-void out_vals,

-int num_in_fields,

-...);

-call CCTK_Reduce( int returnvalue,

-cctkGH,

 int processor,

 int operation_handle,

 int num_out_vals,

 int type_out_vals,

 out_vals,

 int num_in_fields,

 ...)

 int CCTK_ReduceArray( const cGH GH,

 int proc,

 int operation_handle,

 int num_out_vals,

 int type_out_vals,

 void out_vals,

 int num_dims,

 int num_in_arrays,

 int type_in_arrays,

-...)

 call CCTK_ReduceArray(int returnvalue,

 cctkGH,

 int processor,

 int operation_handle,

 int num_out_vals,

 int type_out_arrays,

 void out_vals,

 int num_dims,

-'''

-'''

 int num_in_arrays,

 int type_in_arrays,

-...)

-'''

-int returnvalue the return value of the operation.
-Negative value indicates failure to perform reduction.
+the return value of the operation.
+Negative value indicates failure to perform reint returnvalue

+duction.
 Zero indicates a successful operation.

-cctkGH in Fortran, the pointer to the grid hierarchy structure.
-Can not be used within shown.
+in Fortran, the pointer to the grid hierarchy structure.
+Can not be used within

+cctkGH

-Fortran, but can be used from within C. Since this name is fixed, write it out as cGH GH in C, it is the pointer to the grid hierarchy.
+Fortran, but can be used from within C. Since this name is fixed, write it out as

+cGH GH

+in C, it is the pointer to the grid hierarchy.

-int processor the processor which collects the information, a negative value (-1) will distribute the data to all processors.
+the processor which collects the information, a negative value (-1) will distribute

+int processor

+the data to all processors.

 int operation_handle

-the number of the reduction operation handle, needs to be found by calling CCTK_ReductionHandle or CCTK_ReductionArrayHandle.
+the number of the reduction operation handle, needs to be found by calling CCTK_ReductionHandle

+or CCTK_ReductionArrayHandle.

+int num_out_vals

-int num_out_vals integer defining the number of output values.
+integer defining the number of output values.

 int type_out_arrays, type_in_arrays

+'''

+C45/C84

 specifies the type of the gridfunction you are communicating.
 Use the values as specified in Section C1.9.8.
 Note: Do not mix data types, e.g. in Fortran, do not declare a variable as integer and then specify the type CCTK_VARIABLE_INT in the reduction command.
-These types need not be the same on some architectures and will conflict.

-out_vals an array that will contain the output values.
+These types need not be the same on some architectures and out_vals an array that will contain the output values.